Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Analysis of Non-Square Feedback Systems

-Now, we have developed the tools to describe MIMO operators using SRGs and study interconnections of operators.
-In particular, we have obtained a bound for the SRG of the LFR in Eq.~\eqref{eq:lfr_closed_loop}.
-However, an SRG bound is not enough to characterize the stability, well-posedness and incremental $L_2$-gain performance of a feedback system.
+We now have the tools to describe MIMO operators using SRGs and study their interconnections.
+However, an SRG bound in itself is not enough to characterize the stability, well-posedness and incremental $L_2$-gain performance of a feedback system, as explained in~\cite{krebbekxScaledRelativeGraph2025}.

-The reason for this, as shown in~\cite{krebbekxScaledRelativeGraph2025}, is that \emph{inversion} of a stable operator $R : L_2^p \to L_2^q$ can yield an unstable operator, even if $\SRG(R)^{-1}$ has finite radius.
-This can be understood from Table~\ref{tab:operations}, where $R^{-1}$ is unstable if $\ran(R) \neq L_2^q$, since then some inputs in $L_2^q$ will map into $\Lte^p \setminus L_2^p$.
-Additionally, it is not even clear if $R^{-1}$ \emph{exists} at all.
-Note that all other operations in Theorem~\ref{thm:srg_calculus}, these are multiplication with a real gain, addition with identity, parallel and series interconnection, all yield a stable system if the individual systems are stable.

-In this section, we develop practical system analysis tools that solve these existence and stability problems that occur under the inversion operation.
-We first focus on the analysis of the troublesome part of a feedback system, i.e. where the inversion occurs.
-For the LFR in Eq.~\eqref{eq:lfr_closed_loop}, this corresponds to the part $(\Phi^{-1} - G_\mathrm{zw})^{-1}$.
-We develop the theory for both the incremental and the non-incremental setting.
-Finally, we focus on systems in LFR form and provide a practical theorem that guarantees stability, well-posedness and incremental $L_2$-gain performance.